 - Movie screenings

 WNA also arranged a successful rat abatement program and, to keep the neighborhood rat free, purchased large garbage cans with lids for people in the community.
-The most ambitious WNA project was the renovation of the Westminster Playground for which WNA won a Committee of 100 Vision award in 2003.
+The most ambitious WNA project was the renovation of the Westminster Playground, for which the WNA won a Committee of 100 Vision award in 2003.

 At its monthly meetings, WNA provides a forum for neighbors and community organizers to share information about activities in the community.
 And, through block and holiday parties, WNA provides an opportunity for neighbors to get together in a social setting.

 WNA is supported by members dues of $15 per year per household ($5 per year for seniors), plus 1 hour/month doing volunteer work.
 A WNA lifetime membership is $100 and is good for as long as you own or live in the area.
 (It does not waive your 1 hour/month requirement to do volunteer work.)

 WNA meetings are held on the 4th Tuesday of every other month at 7 PM in the Westminster Playground (except Aug. & Dec.).
 If the weather is bad, the meetings are held in the basement of 922 Westminster.